 However, Colette's only issue is with actually defeating enemy brawlers.
 If her support isn't great, and the randoms start sucking, then she'll have a hard time carrying the team.
 Nevertheless, she makes a great option when you figure out a nice team comp with her.

 However, Colette moved to the top of the C tier recently due to her new Hypercharge ability.
-While it received a few tweaks in Season 24, it still allows her to deal more potential damage.
+While it received a few tweaks over time, it still allows her to deal more potential damage.
 As a brawler who focuses mostly on lowering HP, it never hurts to have a Hypercharge which can help wipe out opponents.
-However, her Hypercharge saw a slight nerf recently which lowered her charge rate.

 Belle – Belle originally used to rank way higher on these tier lists.
 However, the introduction of other long-range opponents like Mandy dropped her back down to Earth.
 While we love her attack's ability to bounce between enemies, it seems most players have become wise to that now.